West Highland White Terrier

 Training Milestones for West Highland White Terrier

-Successful training for West Highland White Terrier respects this breed's moderate trainability profile and natural loyal tendencies.
+Training gains with a West Highland White Terrier compound when the handler adapts to the breed's actual learning style rather than forcing a generic curriculum and natural loyal tendencies.
 Weeks one through four: focus on establishing trust and learning your West Highland White Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 West Highland White Terrier owners should expect the training journey to require patience given this breed's moderate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources